 Focusing on the needs of a specific class, the Class Council provides the same growth opportunities as ASB.
-The Class Council is elected by the class.
 Representatives will be determined via an application process.
 The Class Council organizes class activities and is in charge of planning class events.
 Activities include spirit days, dances, and special class events.
 Students must maintain a 2.7 cumulative GPA to be eligible for office.
 Attendance expectations are the same as for ASB.